Article

 Limited Access

-A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
-In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may satisfy this requirement for both frontages, subject to the following:
+In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may count as a required prominent entrance for both frontages, subject to the following:

-2. A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
+1. A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
 Two of the following shall be included:

 1. A chamfered or rounded corner design.